neil7057/pjl_host_system/README.md

         -   Registered users can reset their password at Login or change thier password via their profile information page accessible from the Account menu.

     -   Make purchase with my delivery info always filled in
-        -   Registerd users can save thier checkout address details for future purcgase and these will be automatically populated in future order checkout.
+        -   Registerd users can save their checkout address details for future purchase and these will be automatically populated in future order checkout.

 - #### As an admin I want to:
     -   Be able to add, edit and delete products
-        -   Staff/Admin can add, edit and remove products from the product managemnt link in accounts or from the buttons on the product details or product pages.
+        -   Staff/Admin can add, edit and remove products via the product management link in accounts or from the buttons on the product details or product pages.
 These menus are only visible to Staff/Admin.

     -   Have easy access to admin controls
         -   Products can be managed via the account menu, product or product-details links.
 Full Admin is available via the django admin function.